 - We believe that students come first. - We, the staff members of the Division of Student Affairs, believe that the student is shaped by all campus activities in and out of the classroom.
-We need to empower students to be intellectually curious, socially involved and appreciative of differences in assisting them in becoming well-rounded human beings. - We believe that as a staff we must collaborate, communicate and cooperate to provide the safest, most supportive environment for our students. - We believe that our cultural and ethnic diversity is key to developing well-rounded, caring citizens of the world. - We believe that our students' needs are most important and we strive to support them academically, physically, spiritually, psychologically and socially. - We believe that the university should be a collaborative community.
+We need to empower students to be intellectually curious, socially involved and appreciative of differences in assisting them in becoming well-rounded human beings. - We believe that as a staff we must collaborate, communicate and cooperate to provide the safest, most supportive environment for our students.

+- We believe that our cultural and ethnic diversity is key to developing well-rounded, caring citizens of the world. - We believe that our students' needs are most important and we strive to support them academically, physically, spiritually, psychologically and socially. - We believe that the university should be a collaborative community.

-Important Student Handbook Information
+Student Handbook

 The Student Handbook is a critical document for SNHU students as it contains many of the institution's policies, expectations, and student rights and responsibilities, as well as important federal compliance information regarding the use of substances.
-The handbook includes information on the judicial system, community expectations, university conduct policies, and health and safety policies.
+The handbook includes information on the judicial system, expectations, and university conduct policies.

-Students may access the handbook by going to my.snhu.edu, or the university's website under the section entitled "Student Life."
+Students may access the handbook by going to my.snhu.edu, or the university's website www.snhu.edu under the section entitled "Resources."
 It is expected that as members of this university community, all students have taken the necessary time to review the handbook, familiarize themselves with the content, and seek clarification of that information which is not clear to them.